 Michael J. Paesani, DMD

-Q: What has been the most significant change in dentistry during your career?
+Q: What is the most significant change in dentistry during your career?

 A: Technology has been the catalyst for the most significant improvements in dentistry since I began practicing.
 Traditional film X-rays were the standard at the start of my career, and I have witnessed the dawn of the digital era of dentistry.
 X-rays that used to take seven minutes to develop are now instantly available.
 Impressions, or molds, have been replaced by intra-oral scanners that create virtual models of teeth.
 Crowns can be designed in a matter of minutes using AI software.
 Improvements are so rapid it seems like a new breakthrough is always on the horizon.

 Q: How do you employ new technology to help your patients?

 A: We always try to stay on top of the technological trends in dentistry.
 We’ve recently added a 3D printer to the practice to create surgical guides to place dental implants.
 We design these guides completely online using virtual models of patients’ teeth.
 We’re also fine-tuning the process of 3D printing nightguards to help protect against nighttime grinding.